-Father how I long to finally be mature, complete, and lacking in nothing.
+Father I long to be mature, complete, and lacking in nothing.
 Please make it so.

 Perfectionism is a dangerous thing.
-A tried and true way of breaking the cycle of perfectionism, is to take on a task which can never be done perfectly.
+A tried and true way of breaking the cycle of perfectionism is to take on a task that can never be done perfectly.
 One such task is parenting.
 Perhaps moms more than dads are very much aware that not only are their children imperfect, but their children’s friends are even more imperfect.
 They both tend to leave a trail of sorts wherever they go within a home.
 Many moms take on the responsibility of cleaning up their mess.
-And time and time again just as everything is back in order, the children return.
+And time and time again, just as everything is back in order, the children return.

 There are perils associated with perfectionism.
-Striving for an unattainable goal is difficult for anyone, but it is particularly frustrating for people who are inclined to be perfectionistic.
+Striving for an unattainable goal is difficult for anyone, but it is particularly frustrating for people inclined to be perfectionistic.

 It is one thing to strive to be perfect and righteous.
-It is quite different, to be obsessed with perfection itself.
-The perfectionist is continually striving to perfect and clean up their environment and people in their lives.
-Even minor variances, minor mistakes, “imperfections” can be very unsettling.
+It is quite different from being obsessed with perfection itself.
+The perfectionist continually strives to perfect and clean up their environment and the people in their lives.
+Even minor variances, minor mistakes, and “imperfections” can be very unsettling.

 The Father is not constantly “on the backs” of people who are less than perfect.
 If He were, we would have little time left for anything else.
-In fact, He gives us a great deal of “space” and is patient with us, allowing us to correct our own mistakes before He steps in to do so (Constable).
+He gives us a great deal of “space” and is patient with us, allowing us to correct our own mistakes before He steps in (Constable).